bitloops/blog/articles/how-to-become-a-top-software-engineer.md

 ---
 title: 13 Essential Traits to Become a Top Software Engineer
-description: Learn how to become a top software engineer by mastering essential traits like technical depth, problem-solving, collaboration, and software design discipline.
+description: Learn how to become a top software engineer by mastering core traits like technical depth, problem-solving, collaboration, and AI-era workflow discipline.
 author: Sergio
 date: 22-October-2024
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/How%20to%20become%20a%20developer/how_to_become_a_software_developer.jpg